tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-1/talk-03-talk-03-Physics_1/talk-03-Physics_1.md

 ---
 icon:
-  type: material-symbols:school
+  type: icon-park-outline:physics
   color: 398126
 ---

-Physics 1

-This module is designed to introduce the computing student to the mechanics, electricity, light and  ...
+This module is designed to introduce the computing student to the mechanics, electricity, light and measurement principles that they are likely to enc ...